Emergent Speed of Light

 Inner (r_\text{eff}) v_\text{rot,inner} = c\sqrt{2\alpha_{mf}} \approx 0.776\,c Electroweak sector (Subsystem A) Particle mass, spin

-The inner velocity determines how much energy is stored in each orbital system — and therefore the mass of every particle.
+The inner velocity determines how much energy is stored in each particle vortex — and therefore the mass of every particle.
 That connection is the subject of the next chapter.